 John Kørner: Running Problems

-The exhibition “Running Problems” will be shown at the Museum Dhondt-Dhaenens from March 25th to June 17th.
-In the exhibition, Kørner discusses the role of sport in our society as a social phenomenon that impacts economy as well as body and gender politics.
-For Kørner, sport with its visual language, color and codes is both influential and aesthetic.
+Running Problems is the first museum exhibition of the artist in Belgium and creates an integrated environment of movement, sport, propaganda and art.
+Kørner assesses the role of sport in our society as a social phenomenon that impacts both the economy as well as the body and gender politics.
+For Kørner, sport with its visual language, colour and codes is both influential and aesthetic.
 He appropriates the language of sport and thus creates paintings or installations that entertain and challenge the viewer at the same time, such as an anti-terrorist roadblock transformed into an obstacle course or a drinking bar converted into a climbing frame.

 “I have created a number of sculptural works that are about sports, about its aesthetics and consequences.
 The billiard table has always had an aesthetic appeal to me, the balls, the tree, the fabric.
 People flock about a pool table.
 It’s a huge social gathering point.
 At the same time, billiard is an unpredictable game where each shot can shoot the balls in new directions.
 The immediate arbitrariness that lies in the movements of the beads can be regarded as an organic environment that I saw over stacking something very dramatic, the World Trade Center from New York.
-The place for the most iconic terrorist attack in world history, which, as a carefully organized game, was implemented in 2001, with dire, immediate and future consequences.”
-(Johnkørner.dk “Altid mange problemer”, Charlottenborg Kunsthal 2017)
+The place for the most iconic terrorist attack in world history, which, as a carefully organized game, was implemented in 2001, with dire, immediate and future consequences.” – John Kørner (johnkørner.dk “Altid mange problemer”, Charlottenborg Kunsthal 2017)